shruthits02/Python_project/README.md

   <img src="https://github.com/shruthits02/Python_project/assets/147556178/9698cdce-81ed-473a-8dfa-ff79c65418c3">
 </p>

-## Distribution of Movie Genres Analysis with Visualization
+## :cinema: Distribution of Movie Genres Analysis with Visualization

 In this analysis, we explore the distribution of movie genres within a dataset of movies.
 Our goal is to visualize the prevalence of different genres in the dataset, providing insights into the diversity of movie categories.
 The dataset includes a list of movie titles, each associated with one or more genres.